opencollective/opencollective-frontend-template/README.md

 To do:

 - [React Intl](https://formatjs.io/docs/react-intl/) for internationalization
-- Tools to update GraphQL schemas.
-Not doing it for the 1st release as the way we do it is going to change with https://github.com/opencollective/opencollective/issues/5710.
-- [ESLint GraphQL plugin](https://github.com/B2o5T/graphql-eslint) - same as above, we want to complete the Typescript migration first.
-- Cypress for end-to-end testing
 - [Jest](https://jestjs.io/) for testing
 - Depcheck
+- Import frontend's fonts
-  Husky pre-commit lint hook
+- Husky pre-commit lint hook
+- Remove all CSS files in favor of styled-components
+- Replace all `<Link><a>` with our custom link component from frontend

 ## Getting Started